pinellolab/haystack_bio/README.md

 **Input**:
 - Specific region file (i.e. *Regions_specific_for_K562.500bp_z_1.50.bed*)
-- the reference genome (i.e. hg19)
+- The reference genome (i.e. hg19)
 - Background regions file (i.e. *Background_for_K562.500bp_z_0.25.bed*)
-- sample_name (i.e. K562)
+- Sample name (i.e. K562)

 **Output**: The output consists of an HTML report with
-- enriched motifs with corresponding p and q values
+- Enriched motifs with corresponding p and q values
-- motif profiles and logos
+- Motif profiles and logos
-- list of regions with a particular motifs and coordinates of the motifs in those regions
+- List of regions with a particular motifs and coordinates of the motifs in those regions
-- list of closest genes to the regions with a particular motif
+- List of closest genes to the regions with a particular motif

-Figure 3 is a screenshot of the HTML report generated for the H1hesc sample.
+Figure 3 is a screenshot of the HTML report generated for the *H1hesc* sample.

 <p align="center">
 <figure>